calr0x/OT-Ansible-Files-and-Playbooks/README.md

 ```
 You might have to run the above command several times to save all fingerprints into your authorized_host file.
 This command will test all your node servers.

 This module will return *pong* on successful contact with your servers.
-If there are any errors, make sure the config-otnode-ansible.yml file is configured properly.
+If there are any errors, make sure the hosts-config file is configured properly.
 ```
-rm /etc/ansible/hosts && cp config-otnode-ansible.yml /etc/ansible/hosts
+rm /etc/ansible/hosts && cp hosts-config /etc/ansible/hosts
 ```
 This final step will send your working config file to the ansible host file, which will be sourced for all future Ansible module deployments.

-If you ever have to modify your config-otnode-ansible.yml file, make sure you repeat the previous step to correct the ansible host file.
+## __If you ever modify your hosts-config file, make sure you repeat the previous step to correct the ansible host file.__

 ```
 ansible-playbook NAME_OF_MODULE.yml